Percentage of Businesses That Fail

-Starting a new business can be tough, especially with no prior experience.
+Starting a new business can be tough, especially if you have no prior experience.
 Maintaining one is also very challenging.

-Considering the risks, challenges, and uncertainty involved in running a business, it should come as no surprise that the latest statistics show that more entrepreneurs are choosing to shut their businesses as the years pass.
+Considering the risks, challenges, and uncertainty involved in running a business, it should come as no surprise that the latest statistics show that more entrepreneurs chose to shut their businesses as the years pass.

-As a matter of fact, the percentage of businesses that fail increases to 30.8 percent in the second year and 38.2 percent in the third year.
-By the fifth year in 2019, this figure reaches 49.1 percent.
+The percentage of businesses that fail increases to 30.9 percent in the second year and 38.6 percent in the third year.
+By the fifth year in 2020, the new business failure rate reaches 50.0 percent.

-That means that only around half of the businesses that started in 2014, or 331,969 of them, to be exact, were still surviving half a decade on.
+That means that only half of the businesses that started in 2015, or 339,136 of them, to be exact, were still surviving half a decade on.

-Looking at it on a year-to-year basis, the average annual rate of business failure from 2015 to 2019 for companies started in 2014 stands at 12.54 percent.
-In other words, of the surviving businesses that started in 2014, 12.54 percent more of them fail each year.
+Looking at it on a year-to-year basis, the average annual rate of business failure from 2016 to 2020 for companies started in 2015 stands at 12.86 percent.
+In other words, of the remaining surviving businesses that started in 2015, 12.86 percent more of them fail each year.

 Factors Behind the Rate of Business Failure

-While there are many factors that contribute to new businesses failing, there are some that are more common than others.
+While there are many factors that contribute to the new business failure rate, there are some that are more common than others.

 These include insufficient market research, lacking a business plan or not sticking to one, and not having enough money to keep the business running.